junksamiad/template-sender-engine/lld/processing-engines/whatsapp/09-monitoring-observability.md

 The `ErrorType` dimension for JSON parsing errors can have values like:
 - `SyntaxError`: Invalid JSON syntax in the response.
-- `MissingVariables`: JSON parsed but variables object is missing.
+- `MissingContentVariables`: JSON parsed but content_variables field is missing.
-- `MalformedVariables`: Variables don't follow the expected format.
+- `EmptyContentVariables`: content_variables object is empty.

-These metrics help track issues with the new JSON-based template variable approach.
+These metrics help track issues with the JSON-based content variables approach.

 ## 6. CloudWatch Alarms